bluepichu/a-la-mod/docs/index.md

 All mods in À la Mod are created as Web Workers, potentially with assocaited sandboxed UI content.
 As the main thread can't call methods in these directly (and vice versa), a special communication protocol is used to obtain data.

 Commands are issued to Web Workers and iframes in the form of calls to the `postMessage()` function.
-The passed argument is an object, containing two fields - `method` and `args`.
+The passed argument is an object, containing two fields - `method` and `options`.
 This is requesting that the given mod call the method specified in `method` with the arguments provided in `args` and return the result.
 The worker may issue commands to the main thread by the same method.

 When returning content, `method` should be specified as `return`.